binance/binance-spot-api-docs/testnet/web-socket-api.md

 }
 ```

-If `orderRateLimitExceededMode` is `CANCEL_ONLY` regardless of `cancelReplaceMode`, and you have exceeded your order count usage, you will get status `409` with the following error:
+If `orderRateLimitExceededMode` is `CANCEL_ONLY` regardless of `cancelReplaceMode`, and you have exceeded your unfilled order count, you will get status `409` with the following error:

 ```javascript
 {